High-performance computing offers companies a boost and competitive advantage

 Tapping into Business Finland funding

-In an RDI project funded by Business Finland:
+If the company has a RDI project funded by Business Finland::

-• Large and medium-sized enterprises can include LUMI’s computing services in their project budget and receive funding for at most 40% of the costs.
+- Large and medium-sized companies can include LUMI’s computing capacity in their project budget and receive funding for up to 40% of the costs.

 The value of the computing capacity is determined according to the service price list.